AndreiMoraru123/ContextCollector/README.md

 That means you may sometimes be forced to either use a greedy search, or break the sentences before they finish.

-I'll leave you with [this visual example](https://www.amazon.science/blog/amazon-open-sources-library-for-prediction-over-large-output-spaces) on how beam search can select two nodes in a graph instead of choosing only one.
+I'll leave you with [this visual example](https://www.amazon.science/blog/amazon-open-sources-library-for-prediction-over-large-output-spaces) on how beam search can select two nodes in a graph instead of only one.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/81184255/203261229-23030756-3b04-45cb-953e-dc819977961c.gif" width = "500"/>